louking/members/docs/meetings-admin-reference.rst

         use this to send email to the :term:`members <member>` on the :term:`meeting` :term:`invite` list.
 Note the default email subject contains the meeting purpose and date, and can be edited

+        :Subject:
+            default subject is provided by the system, but can be changed if desired

+        :Message:
+            add message

+        :From:
+            defaults to the email address which was used during **Send Invites**, but can be updated if desired

 .. image:: images/meeting-view.*
     :align: center